olive-editor/olive/.github/ISSUE_TEMPLATE/1-crash_issue.md

 ---
-name: Crash Related
+name: Crash
-about:  Crash related
+about: Report a fatal crash that resulted in Olive unexpectedly closing.
 title: "[CRASH]"
-labels: "CRASH, TRIAGE"
+labels: "Crash, Triage"
 assignees: ''

 ---